salesforce-marketingcloud/LearningAppIos/README.md

 11. Click Edit.

-12. Click Create Certificate... under Development SSL Certificate or Production SSL Certificate depending on the instance of the app you provision.
+12. Click Create Certificate... under Development SSL Certificate or Production SSL Certificate, depending on the instance of the app you provision.
 Note that you must repeat these steps for both the development and production instances of this app.

     ![image alt text](imgReadMe/image_21.jpg)